cosmos/gaia/docs/migration/cosmoshub-3.md

    **NOTE**: It is recommended for validators and operators to take a full data snapshot at the export height before proceeding in case the upgrade does not go as planned or if not enough voting power comes online in a sufficient and agreed upon amount of time.
+That means the backup of `.gaiad` should only take place once the chain has halted at UNIX time `1613628000`.
    In such a case, the chain will fallback to continue operating `cosmoshub-3`.
 See [Recovery](#recovery) for details on how to proceed.

 1. Download the cosmoshub-4 genesis file from the [Cosmos Mainnet Github](https://github.com/cosmos/mainnet).